kotelnikov/mgos_telegram/README.md

 Property | Description
 ------------ | -------------
+`telegram.enable` | This property enables the library.
+By default the library is disabled, so you have to enable it by passing `true`.
 `telegram.token` | This property stores your telegram token represented by the string.
-If you don't have your own token yet, you can find the information how to get it here https://core.telegram.org/bots#creating-a-new-bot
+If you don't have your own token yet, you can find the information how to get it [here](https://core.telegram.org/bots#creating-a-new-bot).
-`telegram.acl` | This property stores the Access list (ACL) represented by string, containing an array of the chat/group IDs.
-Pay attention, the correct group id must be represented with mines prefix, see the second element in the example above.
+`telegram.acl` | This property stores the Access list (ACL) represented by string and containing an array of the User and Group IDs.
+Pay attention, the correct Group id must be represented with mines prefix, see the second element in the example above.
 If ACL list will be empty, or message arrived from the chat/group id not in the ACL, all such messages will be ignored by the library.
-If you don't know how to get your chat/group id, you can "ask" the Bot `@myidbot` (just subscribe for the Bot and then sent him the command `/getid`)
+If you don't know how to get your chat/group id, you can "ask" the Bot `@myidbot` (just subscribe for the Bot and then sent him the command `/getid`).
+Also you can find the id by analyzing the console logs.
+Information about received messages and where it comes from will be presented in console logs.
 `telegram.echo_bot` | This property switches on/off the echo mode.
-Pay attention this mode is enabled by default^so in work scenarios you have to turn it to "false".
+Pay attention this mode is enabled by default, so in work scenarios you have to turn it to "false".
 In case you want to play with library you don't have to write absolutely any code in your `init.js` or `main.c` for just checking the library functionality as parrot.
 Just leave this option as "true" and don't write any other code.
 But relevant ACL must be present anyway, otherwise all received messages will be ignored

 ### mJS (restricted Java Script engine) usage
 If your prefer to develop in mJS (restricted Java Script engine) add the following code to your `init.js` file: